tedserbinski/www-jekyll/_posts/mobility/2018-04-03-my-mobility-startup-investment-themes.markdown

 <h2 class="sub-title"><small>This post summarizes how I think about investing in mobility startups from a thematic viewpoint spanning industries, technologies, and modes of transport (e.g., sea, air, and land).</small></h2>

 This summer, I will make my 44th investment in a mobility startup.
 I’m still in awe as I think about that number.
 The definition of mobility has grown and changed a lot in the past few years.
-I define mobility as the “technologies and services that enable people and goods to more freely.”
+I define mobility as the “technologies and services that enable people and goods to move around more freely.”
 Check out my previous post for [how I define mobility for the automotive industry](https://tedserbinski.com/mobility/defining-mobility-for-the-automotive-industry/).
 I’ll have an updated definition of mobility soon on this blog.

 Looking at 100s of mobility startups over the past few years has sharpened my viewpoint.
 I like the idea of thematic investing and first stumbled across this looking at [Foundry Group’s investment themes](https://www.foundrygroup.com/themes/).